9ballsyndrome/WebGL_Compute_shader/README.md

 ## Boids simulation

 Interaction calculations such as Boids simulation are suited for Compute shader because it can be run in parallel.
-In this demo, it calculates coordinates and velocities of each Boids using Compute shader, and draw them using Instancing.
+In this demo, it calculates coordinates and velocities of each Boids using Compute shader, and draws them using Instancing.
 **In CPU, it is not doing anything except calling graphics API**.

 [![181218_webgl-compute-boids_demo.gif](https://raw.githubusercontent.com/9ballsyndrome/WebGL_Compute_shader/master/document/181218_webgl-compute-boids_demo.gif)](https://9ballsyndrome.github.io/WebGL_Compute_shader/webgl-compute-boids/dist/)